 Accident victims may also be entitled to receive damages for psychological conditions, such as anxiety and PTSD along with their aggravated injuries.
 Furthermore, it’s vital that you have your pre-existing injuries and medical history well-documented before and after the accident.
 Your personal injury attorney will play a critical role in using the right medical experts to establish the degree to which the injury was aggravated.

-You should speak with a qualified personal injury attorney if you are worried about how a pre-existing condition may impact your claim for damages in California.
+You should speak with a qualified personal injury attorney if you are worried about how a pre-existing condition may impact your claim for damages.

 The Eggshell Plaintiff Doctrine